Bypassland

 KI concepts appear underlined when mentioned by the AI.
 Hovering reveals definitions.

-The educational section blends prewritten content with responsive AI, providing structure while maintaining adaptability.
-Each lesson begins with a scripted AI message containing fixed definitions and examples for consistency across users, then transitions to an open conversation where the AI can answer questions, provide additional examples, or help users explore the topic further.
+Each lesson begins with a scripted AI message containing fixed definitions and examples for consistency across users.
+It then transitions to an open conversation where the AI can answer questions, provide additional examples, or help users explore the topic further.

 Image of the "Learn KI" screen.